nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### Manifest

-In [^manifest^] all publication resources are declared.
+In the [^manifest^] all publication resources are declared.
 Each resource is declared using the [^item^] element with required attributes [`id`](https://www.w3.org/TR/epub-33/#attrdef-id), [`href`](https://www.w3.org/TR/epub-33/#attrdef-href) and [`media-type`](https://www.w3.org/TR/epub-33/#attrdef-media-type).
-Some items must also have a [`properties`](https://www.w3.org/TR/epub-33/#attrdef-properties) attribute.
+Some items also require a [`properties`](https://www.w3.org/TR/epub-33/#attrdef-properties) attribute.

 The `id` attribute is a unique identifier used to address a particular publication resource.
-The only formal requirement here is its uniqueness, but the Ordering Agency will require certain naming conventions to be applied.
+The only formal requirement here is its uniqueness, but the Ordering Agency may require certain naming conventions.

 The `href` attribute is simply a path to the publication resource.
 The path will be relative to where the package document is located.

 The `media-type` attribute specifies what type of resource it is and what format.
-Here are some of the more common examples:

-- `application/xhtml+xml`
-- `text/css`
-- `image/jpeg`
-- `application/x-dtbncx+xml`
-- `application/javascript`

-Refer to the [core media types table of EPUB 3.3](https://www.w3.org/TR/epub-33/#sec-core-media-types) for additional information about various media types.
+Refer to the [core media types table of EPUB 3.3](https://www.w3.org/TR/epub-33/#sec-core-media-types) for information about various media types.

 Some resources have additional properties that need to be identified in the corresponding item in order for a reading system to be able to implement these properties.
 This is done by using the `properties` attribute.
 Common examples are:

 - `nav` for the `xhtml` navigation document
 - `cover-image` for the cover image
-- `scripted` for any content document where javascripts are being used
 - `mathml` for any content document containing MathML

 Refer to the [manifest properties vocabulary of EPUB 3.3](https://www.w3.org/TR/epub-33/#app-item-properties-vocab) for additional information about the `properties` attribute.